 This attack took place just as a public debate over whether or not it was appropriate to satirize religion was taking place in Britain, as ten days earlier the Monty Python movie The Life of Brian was released.
 The movie was banned in the Republic of Ireland until 1987.

 Another prominent figure assassinated in 1979 was Park Chung-hee, who had been the president of South Korea since 1963, first coming to power in a military coup in 1961.
-He was shot by his close friend, the head of Korea’s CIA.
-Park’s daughter was recently president from 2013-2017, but was then impeached.
+He was shot by his own close friend, the head of Korea’s intelligence service.
+This in turn led to a series of coups in South Korea in 1979 and 1980.
+Park’s daughter was recently president from 2013 to 2017, but was then impeached.

 Two weeks before the Pope’s visit, Ireland passed the Health Act, which legalized the selling of contraception for the purposes of family planning.
 China then said I’ll raise you one better, launching, in effect, mandatory contraception: 1979 was the year the one-child policy was born.

 Actually, Agca himself later claimed the KGB was involved.
 But he has a track record of making untrue, self-aggrandizing statements, so this does not prove anything decisively.

 Most of whom were released at the beginning of the siege.
 There were an estimated 50,000 pilgrims in the Mosque to begin with, but only a relatively small percentage of them were kept hostage during the siege’s two-week duration.